 - After exercise, workouts or activity of any kind to reduce risk of worsening your injury.

 - Before and after surgery during rehabilitation to control pre and post-surgery pain and swelling.

 - Anytime you feel your shoulder/arm has been over-extended, over-worked, twisted, strained or sprained causing pain and swelling.

-- Anytime you have swelling, sharp throbbing pain or inflammation in the tendons in your shoulder.
+- Anytime you have swelling, sharp throbbing pain or inflammation in the tendons or muscles in your arm, elbow or shoulder.

-- Any other situation where you need to draw the pain and inflammation out of your arm and shoulder.
+- Any other situation where you need to draw the pain and inflammation out of the area.

 - After swelling and inflammation have been reduced with cold compression.

 - Before exercise or workouts to warm up the tendons in your biceps to prevent re-injury.